waku-org/specs/standards/application/waku-api.md

     fields:
       mode:
         type: string
-        constraints: [ "edge", "sovereign" ]
+        constraints: [ "edge", "core" ]
-        default: "sovereign" # "edge" for mobile and browser devices.
+        default: "core" # "edge" for mobile and browser devices.
-        description: "The mode of operation of the Waku node.
-Core protocols used by the node are inferred from this mode."
+        description: "The mode of operation of the Waku node; 'edge' of the network: relies on other nodes for message routing; 'core' of the network: fully participate to message routing."
       waku_config:
         type: WakuConfig
         default: TheWakuNetworkPreset